BitcoinDistrict/bitcoindistrict.github.old/_pages/events.md

 ---
 title: Events in the District
-description: "Bitcoin events in the DMV greater metro area."
+description: "Find Bitcoin-only events in the DC metro area.
+Meet others, learn more, and dive into Bitcoin in the nation's capital & surrounding cities."
 header:
   image: /assets/img/dc/dc-aerial.jpg
   og_image: /assets/img/dc/dc-aerial.jpg